captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## BRUCE:
-NOT TOO BAD, IF I SAY SO MYSELF
+NOT TOO BAD, IF I SAY SO MYSELF<br>
 I MIGHT STILL BREAK A HEART OR TWO

 ---

-SOMETIMES THE FIRE BURNS SO HOT
+SOMETIMES THE FIRE BURNS SO HOT<br>
 I DON’T KNOW WHAT I’LL DO.

 ---

 NOT TOO BAD, IF I SAY SO MYSELF